Limited Time Offer - Get 50% Off Now!

 • IA Health Link is Iowa Medicaid

-• While some of the remaining states kept it simple and did not change to any state-specific name, there are few states where Medicaid is referred as Medical Assistance.
+While some remaining states kept it simple and did not change to any state-specific name, there are few states where Medicaid is referred to as Medical Assistance.

 Home care services rendered to someone can be paid by the regular state Medicaid program, Home-Based and Community-Based Services (HCBS) Medicaid waivers, or even Section 1115 demonstration waivers.

-HCBS, commonly known as Home Community Based Services, are meant for Medicaid recipients to receive care services in their own home or community instead of staying in medical facilities, at institutions or any other isolated settings.
-It is designed to serve people who need necessary medical care and help with day-to-day tasks, individuals with intellectual or developmental disabilities, physical disabilities, and/or mental illnesses.
+HCBS, commonly known as Home Community-Based Services, is meant for Medicaid recipients to receive care services in their homes or communities instead of in medical facilities, institutions, or other isolated settings.
+It is designed to serve people who need necessary medical care and help with day-to-day tasks, individuals with intellectual or developmental disabilities, physical disabilities, and mental illnesses.

-Only if the person is eligible and the services provided are covered by Medicaid, the unpaid medical bills and care invoices will be reimbursed through Medicaid.
+Only if the person is eligible and Medicaid covers the services provided will the unpaid medical bills and care invoices be reimbursed through Medicaid.

-$21 is the average hourly fee, however, different states may have different hourly rates ranging from $15.25 to $28.
+$21 is the average hourly fee.
+However, states may have different hourly rates ranging from $15.25 to $28.

-Different states have different application process and criteria to enroll Medicaid providers.
-After registering, providers also need to register with the intended state Medicaid program for which they plan to bill and seek reimbursement.
+Different states have different application processes and criteria to enroll Medicaid providers.
+After registering, providers must also register with the intended state Medicaid program for which they plan to bill and seek reimbursement.

 Home care agencies can bill Medicaid in the following ways:

-• Manual submission of Medicaid claims generated on paper forms.
+• Agencies can opt for manual submission of Medicaid claims generated on paper forms.

-• Electronic Medicaid billing by using an electronic home care billing software that manages all the billing data automatically, generate 837p or 837i forms, review and submit the claim for payment.
+• Electronic Medicaid billing uses an electronic home care billing software that automatically manages all the billing data, generates 837p or 837i forms, and reviews and submits the claim for payment.
 CareSmartz360 is an example of a home care Medicaid billing software.

-Starting from the first day of service, an agency has to submit Medicaid claims within a year (365 days) in order to get accepted for the processing and reimbursement of the claims.
-In case, if the agency is providing care services to a client who has other insurance, an exception is allowed past the 365-day limit.
+Starting from the first day of service, an agency has to submit Medicaid claims within a year (365 days) to get accepted for the processing and reimbursement of the claims.
+If the agency provides care services to a client with other insurance, an exception is allowed past the 365-day limit.

-There are a number of options for home care businesses that allows them to bill Medicaid for their clients and seek reimbursement from the state agency.
-If a care service provider is planning to implement a software solution to manage every aspect of his business, ask if the software allows creating, reviewing, and submitting Medicaid electronically.
-For existing businesses utilizing a home care business software, talk to your vendor to upgrade the billing module for Medicaid.
-It is always better to go with a new advanced software embedded with intelligent features and capabilities that helps businesses to grow and simplify important tasks such as billing, scheduling, tracking, payroll, and more.
+There are several options for home care businesses that allow them to bill Medicaid for their clients and seek reimbursement from the state agency.
+If a care service provider plans to implement a software solution to manage every aspect of his business, ask if the software allows creating, reviewing, and submitting Medicaid electronically.
+For existing businesses utilizing home care business software, talk to your vendor to upgrade the billing module for Medicaid.
+It is always better to use new advanced software embedded with intelligent features and capabilities to help businesses grow and simplify important tasks such as billing, scheduling, tracking, payroll, etc.

 Yes.
-Nowadays, the majority of home care software comes with advanced features that can be customized as per the needs.
+Nowadays, most home care software comes with advanced features that can be customized per the needs.
 It can generate, review, and submit Medicaid bills to the state agency for reimbursement.

 CareSmartz360 is a complete software solution to manage home care business and supports all Medicaid payers, allowing businesses to focus on other operations and processes.